masoumehkhaleghian/BrainGame/README.md

 ## Screenshots

-Screenshots of the app interface and gameplay are available in the `pics` folder of the repository.
+Screenshots of the app interface and gameplay are available in the `pic` folder of the repository.

 ---